 - 3 Tablespoons light brown sugar

-- 4 Tablespoons unsalted butter, melted
+- 4 Tablespoons unsalted butter melted

-- 4 oz. cream cheese, at room temperature
+- 4 oz cream cheese at room temperature

 - 1 Tablespoon grated lime zest

-- 1/8 teaspoon salt
+- ⅛ teaspoon salt

-- 1 14-oz can sweetened condensed milk
+- 14 oz can sweetened condensed milk

 - 1 egg yolk

-- 1/2 C key lime juice
+- ½ cup key lime juice

 PREPARE THE PAN:

-- Move oven rack to the middle position and preheat to 325 degrees F. Line an 8x8-inch square baking pan with 2 sheets of foil so that there is a foil overhang on all sides.
+- Line an 8×8-inch square baking pan with 2 sheets of foil so that there is a foil overhang on all sides.